qut-dmrc/Crowd/README.md

 # Crowd

-This Command Line Interface(CLI) tool accesses the CrowdTangle REST API, accesses posts, the leaderboard and the link-checker, stores the data in CSV file and pushes the files into a Google BigQuery database.
+This Command Line Interface(CLI) tool accesses the CrowdTangle REST API, accesses posts, the leaderboard and the link-checker, stores the data in CSV file and pushes the files into a Google BigQuery database by creating a new table or appending if a table with the same schema exists

 # Local installation